bugcrowd/templates/submissions/description/server_security_misconfiguration/ssl_attack_breach_poodle_etc/template.md

-# SSL Attack BREACH and POODLE

-## Overview of the Vulnerability

 Browser Reconnaissance & Exfiltration via Adaptive Compression of Hypertext (BREACH) and Padding Oracle On Downgraded Legacy Encryption (POODLE) are vulnerabilities in SSL and TLS that allows a malicious attacker to injection plaintext into a victim's request or force an SSL downgrade to decrypt encrypted data over thousands of requests.
 This application is vulnerable to a BREACH/POODLE attack as it supports outdated versions of SSL or TLS.

 ## Business Impact